bemafred/VGR.Demo.Domain/AI-GUIDANCE.md

 - Use `Domain.Queries` as a shortcut to avoid extending the Domain.

 `Domain.Queries` answers:
-> “Given the truth (Domain) and how we can query it (Semantics.Queries), what shape do we want to present to callers?”
+> “Given the truth (Domain) and how we can query it (Semantics.Linq), what shape do we want to present to callers?”

 ---